An Infinitesimal $p$-adic Multiplicative Manin-Mumford Conjecture: Introduction

 \section{Introduction}

-The classical Manin-Mumford Conjecture, proven by M. Raynaud \cite{MR688265}, states that for an algebraic curve $C$ of genus greater than one defined over a number field $K$ together with an embedding defined over $K$ of $C$ into its Jacobian, there are only finitely many torsion points of the Jacobian on the curve, i.e. $C(\overline{K})\cap \Jac(C)(\overline{K})_{\text{tor}}$ is a finite set.
+The classical Manin-Mumford conjecture, which was proven by M. Raynaud \cite{MR688265}, states that for an algebraic curve $C$ of genus greater than one defined over a number field $K$ together with an embedding defined over $K$ of $C$ into its Jacobian, there are only finitely many torsion points of the Jacobian on the curve, i.e. $C(\overline{K})\cap \Jac(C)(\overline{K})_{\text{tor}}$ is a finite set.
 One may ask a similar question replacing the Jacobian by an abelian variety, or more generally a commutative group variety $G$.
-The case of $G=\mathbb{G}_m^n$, the so-called multiplicative Manin-Mumford Conjecture, was already proven by S. Lang in \cite{MR0130219,MR0190146}.
-It states that if an irreducible curve $C$ embedded in $\mathbb{G}_m^n$ contains infinitely many torsion points, it must be a translate of $\IG_m$ by a torsion point.
-Considering the case of $n=2$ for ease of exposition, this amounts to the following explicit statement on polynomials: \begin{prop}[\cite{MR0130219}, p.28] Let $C$ be an absolutely irreducible plane curve given by the zero set of a polynomial $f(X,Y)=0$.
-Assume $C$ passes through the multiplicative origin and
+The case of $G=\mathbb{G}_m^n$, the so-called multiplicative Manin-Mumford conjecture, was already considered by S. Lang in \cite{MR0130219} and \cite{MR0190146}, where he mentions proofs due to Y. Ihara, J-P. Serre and J. Tate.
+The result states that if an irreducible curve $C$ embedded in $\mathbb{G}_m^n$ contains infinitely many torsion points, it must be a translate of $\IG_m$ by a torsion point.
+Considering the case of $n=2$ for ease of exposition, this amounts to the following explicit statement on polynomials: \begin{proposition}[\cite{MR0190146}, p.230] Let $C$ be an absolutely irreducible plane curve given by the zero set of a polynomial $f(X,Y)=0$.
+If $C$ passes through the multiplicative origin and for infinitely many roots of unity $(\zeta, \xi)$

-for infinitely many pairs of roots of unity $(\zeta, \xi)$.
-Then $f(X,Y)=X^m-Y^{l}$ or $f(X,Y)=X^mY^{l}-1$ for a pair of nonnegative integers $(m,l)\neq (0,0)$. \end{prop} The proof relies on the algebraic properties of the polynomial $f$.
-However, in the $p$-adic setting, we obtain the following statement for power series as a special case of our results: \begin{prop} Let $\mathcal{O}_F$ denote the ring of integers of a finite extension $F/\mathbb{Q}_p$ and $\phi\in\mathcal{O}_F[[X,Y]]$ an irreducible power series passing through the origin.
-Then if
+then up to constant $f(X,Y)=X^m-Y^{l}$ or $f(X,Y)=X^mY^{l}-1$ for a pair of nonnegative integers $(m,l)\neq (0,0)$. \end{proposition} The proof relies on the algebraic properties of the polynomial $f$.
+However, in the $p$-adic setting, we obtain the following statement for power series as a special case of our results: \begin{proposition} Let $\mathcal{O}_F$ denote the ring of integers of a finite extension $F/\mathbb{Q}_p$ and $\phi\in\mathcal{O}_F[[X,Y]]$ an irreducible power series passing through the origin.
+If